Chemaclass/chemaclass.com/content/blog/2024-04-02-learning-concurrency-in-golang.md

 <!-- more -->

-[Golang](https://go.dev/) (or `Go`) supports concurrency through _**lightweight threads**_ called **_goroutines_**, different from traditional multithreading (like in Java*).
-While the usage may seem similar, Go's concurrency model provides efficient parallelism and asynchronous execution, managed at the language level for better scalability and resource utilization.

-> *In traditional multithreading from Java, threads are heavyweight, managed by the OS, and can consume significant system resources.
-Developers must handle synchronization and coordination to manage shared resources safely.
-In contrast, Golang's goroutines are lightweight, managed by the Go runtime, and are cheaper to create and manage.
+[Golang](https://go.dev/) (or `Go`) supports concurrency through lightweight threads called goroutines.
+These are different from traditional multithreading—like in Java, where you have to handle sync and coordination to manage shared resources safely.
+In contrast, Go's goroutines are lightweight, managed by the Go runtime, and cheaper to create and manage.

 ![cover](/images/blog/2024-04-02/concurrency-vs-multithreading.jpg)